 A number of scholarships and fellowships are available for qualifying graduate students who enroll in degree programs.
 Some of these are awarded by the Graduate School based on a competitive review process, while other awards are made by individual programs and departments.
-Below is a partial list of available scholarships and fellowships.
+See what scholarships and fellowships are available.

 Each department has funds to hire graduate students as teaching, research, or general graduate assistants.
 Be sure to let the program director know if you are interested in a position.
 Assistantships are also available in other offices on campus.
 Learn more about graduate assistantships and see what positions are available.

 The School of Graduate Studies administers awards for research, creative activities, and professional development.
 Awards may range from $250-$500 or higher, depending on availability of funds.
 Check out the various awards you can apply for.

 The Graduate Student Government Association (GSGA) offers competitive awards of up to $500 in Fall and Spring to support graduate student research and research-related travel.
 Learn more about GSGA funding and how to apply.